 Essential Oils for Parkinson’s Disease

-Reducing pain, anxiety, insomnia and stiffness has, for centuries, been helped by using acupunture.
-Currently it seems that it can help slow cell death and attenuate oxidative stress that causes damage to dopaminergic neurons in the substantia nigra.
+Reducing pain, anxiety, insomnia, and stiffness has, for centuries, been helped by using acupuncture.
+Currently, it seems that it can help slow cell death and attenuate oxidative stress that causes damage to dopaminergic neurons in the substantia nigra.
 Recent research from the Neurodegenerative Disease Research Group at King’s College in London shows that acupuncture can relieve Parkinson’s disease symptoms by generating a neural response in areas of the brain that are particularly affected by inflammation, such as the putamen and the thalamus.

 Heavy Metal Detox

-If you begin to notice progressive changes in your movement control and moods, it’s important tospeak with a knowledgeable healthcare practitioner about your symptoms.
-The National Parkinson’s Foundation offers resources for recognizing the disease in its earliest stages and highly recommends to consider testing if such changes as loss of smell, sight, grip, stability, or ability to go to the bathroom and walk normally occur.
+If you begin to notice progressive changes in your movement control and moods, it’s important to speak with a knowledgeable healthcare practitioner about your symptoms.
+The National Parkinson’s Foundation offers resources for recognizing the disease in its earliest stages and highly recommends considering testing if such changes as a loss of smell, sight, grip, stability, or ability to go to the bathroom and walk normally occur.

 Research and References